primayoriko/facebook-birthday-bot/README.md

 # Facebook Birthday Bot
 -------

-Facebook bot for asking question that related to birthday that can persist it's message history in database.
-Created using Node.js.
+Facebook Messenger Bot that created using Javascript for asking question that related to birthday and can persist it's user message history in database.

 ## Features
 -------

-1. Rule-based Facebook messenger bot that stricly following these rules
+1. Rule-based Facebook (FB) Messenger Bot that stricly following these rules
    1. When a user starts a conversation, say `Hi` and then bot ask a few questions.
    2. Bot ask User's first name and user answer it.
    3. Bot User’s birthdate and user answer it with format `YYYY-MM-DD`.